-The Georgia Historical Records Advisory Council, in conjunction with the University of Georgia and the Georgia Archives, has available one stipend to cover attendance at the 2022 Georgia Archives Institute (GAI).
+The Georgia Historical Records Advisory Council, in conjunction with the University of Georgia and the Georgia Archives, has available one stipend to cover attendance at the 2024 Georgia Archives Institute (GAI).
 The stipend is funded by a grant from the National Historical Publications and Records Commission (NHPRC) and is contingent on congressional authorization of continued funding of NHPRC.

 The stipend is available to an employee or volunteer at a local government repository.
 Preference will be given to an applicant from an underserved community.
-The recipient will receive tuition in addition to up to \$1500 to cover travel and accommodations in the Atlanta area and will be eligible for a post-training implementation sub-grant for their institution.
+The recipient will receive tuition in addition to up to \$1500 to cover travel and accommodations in the Atlanta area and will be eligible for a post-training implementation subgrant for their institution.
 We will be in direct contact with the winner after GAI.

 Designed for beginning archivists, manuscript curators, and librarians or those whose positions have expanded to include the management and care of their organization's archives or manuscript/history collection, the Georgia Archives Institute provides general instruction in core concepts and practices of archival administration and the management of traditional and modern documentary materials.
 The Institute is a two-week program held at the Georgia Archives in Morrow, Georgia, and includes six days of classroom instruction and a three-day internship.
-This year, the Institute will be held June 6-17, which is planned in person.
+This year, the Institute will be held in-person June 3-14.

-Classroom instruction will take place all of the first week, June 6 through June 10, and also on Monday, June 13.
-Tuesday, Wednesday and Thursday June 14-16 will be an on-site internship at a local institution, where questions can be asked while putting classroom instruction to use.
-Friday, June 17 will be a wrap-up day, held back at the Georgia Archives.
+Classroom instruction will take place all of the first week, June 3 through June 7, and also on Monday, June 10.
+Tuesday, Wednesday, and Thursday June 11-13 will be an on-site internship at a local institution, where questions can be asked while putting classroom instruction to use.
+Friday, June 14 will be a wrap-up day, held back at the Georgia Archives.

 Instructional topics include appraisal, accessioning, arrangement and description, reference and outreach, security, copyright, born-digital records, and preservation and care of archival materials.
-Students will also participate in individualized, three-day internships at local archival repositories.

-Primary instructor Pam Hackbart-Dean is the Head of Special Collections & University Archives at the University of Illinois at Chicago.
+Primary instructor Hackbart-Dean is Head and Professor, Special Collections & University Archives, and Interim Associate University Librarian at the University of Illinois Chicago Libraries.
 She has worked at Special Collections Research Center at Southern Illinois University Carbondale, Special Collections & Archives at Georgia State University and for the Richard B. Russell Library for Political Research and Study at the University of Georgia.

-Hackbart-Dean has been active in many professional archival organizations, including the Society of American Archivists, the Academy of Certified Archivists, the Midwest Archives Conference and the Society of Georgia
+Hackbart-Dean has been active in many professional archival organizations, including the Society of American Archivists, the Academy of Certified Archivists, the Midwest Archives Conference, and the Society of Georgia